 am happy to answer senior care questions or provide referrals to other industry experts.
 My direct office line is 781-314-0161

-of what I have discovered.
+have discovered.
 In my father's case I was lucky.
-He had done some elder care planning for himself and
+He had done some elder care planning for himself and even had

-even had a long term care insurance policy in place.
-Of course, having a policy in place and actually being able to
+a long term care insurance policy in place.
+Of course, having a policy in place and actually being able to use its benefits

 Since that day at Manchester